mustaaras/v0-outbound-ing-app/docs/user-guide.md

 ## 📈 Success Stories

 ### SaaS Founder
 "Outbound.ing helped me go from 2 to 15 demo calls per month.
-The AI-generated emails sound natural and get 3x better response rates than my old templates."
+The AI-generated emails sound natural and get 3x better response rates than my old emails."

 ### Sales Director
 "Our team generates 200+ personalized emails per week.
 The contact search saves hours of manual research, and the A/B testing helps us optimize for conversions."